nitrix/imguizmo-go/README.md

 ## Credits

-Credits goes to the original author of the [imguizmo](https://github.com/CedricGuillemet/ImGuizmo) library as well as the C port [cimguizmo](https://github.com/cimgui/cimguizmo) that I'm re-using for the Cgo bindings.
+Credits goes to the original author of the [imguizmo](https://github.com/CedricGuillemet/ImGuizmo) library as well as [cimguizmo](https://github.com/cimgui/cimguizmo) that I'm re-using for the Cgo bindings.

 ## License